Brion tomb

 The Brion tomb, also known as the Brion sanctuary and Brion-Vega tomb, in San Vito d'Altivole near Treviso, Italy, is the burial ground of the Brion family.
 It was designed by Venetian architect Carlo Scarpa between 1968–1978 as an L-shaped 2000 sqm extension to the adjacent municipal cemetery.
-It is regarded as a masterpiece of modernist architecture and a powerful commemorative monument.
+It is regarded as a masterpiece of post-modernist architecture and a powerful commemorative monument.

 Scarpa felt that "the place for the dead is a garden" and is himself buried adjacent to the Brion sanctuary.